LIFE, a blog by faye

 First of all I'd like to wish everyone a late merry Christmas and early happy new year, it's that time of year again when you eat everything and still aren't in school/uni so you have no idea what day it is (or maybe that's just me) xD

 I did my first essays, and although I enjoyed doing them (for the most part), I wasn't completely happy with my grades on them.
 I suppose I can learn from my mistakes and I definitely know what to improve on now.
-I have exams after Christmas as well, and they don't count towards my grade at the end of the year but I still want to do well so I hope I do enough revision for those now
+I have exams after Christmas as well, and they don't count towards my grade at the end of the year but I still want to do well so I hope I do enough revision for those now LIFE, a blog by faye 3253451262

 Most of November was dedicated to doing my essays and the first time I properly went out with friends was the first weekend of December lol.
 Some friends from my hall and I went to a place called Winter Wonderland, which is in Hyde Park in London.
 They shut off a bit of the park each year and fill it with rides, Christmas market stalls, food stalls, funfair games and lights, and it was amazing!
 (I actually ended up going 3 times with different people haha).
 They had an ice rink and the world's largest portable rollercoaster I think, but I didn't go on those because I'm poor - I'm saving up to go on more rides next year because I love rollercoasters, but £9 for a ride of that rollercoaster when I live off a student loan just didn't seem economical at the time.
 If anyone ever comes to London to visit, I would highly recommend Winter Wonderland as there is so much to do there and the lights are really beautiful!
 The churros are delicious as well. xD

-- winter wonderland pictures:
+winter wonderland pictures:

-The day after that, I went to a concert with my friends, it was classical music and we listened to Tchaikovsky's Swan Lake and The Nutcracker played by an orchestra every Christmas while I was in school I would actually be in the orchestra and play Christmas songs so it made me really miss doing that, but at the same time it was relaxing to listen to and I'm grateful to have found friends who share the same tastes in classical music as me.
-The venue of the concert was overlooking the river Thames and I managed to get a photo
+The day after that, I went to a concert with my friends, it was classical music and we listened to Tchaikovsky's Swan Lake and The Nutcracker played by an orchestra Very Happy every Christmas while I was in school I would actually be in the orchestra and play Christmas songs so it made me really miss doing that, but at the same time it was relaxing to listen to and I'm grateful to have found friends who share the same tastes in classical music as me.
+The venue of the concert was overlooking the river Thames and I managed to get a photo Very Happy

-- concert picture:
+concert picture:

 After that, I went to a Christmas ball organised by our law society which took place in a really fancy venue near Leicester Square.
 It was like a prom so we sat down to eat a Christmas meal first, then they moved the table, a dj came and played music and people started dancing.
 There was a chocolate fountain when we got there and my friends and I stayed there for about 10 minutes while everyone sat down in there seats waiting for starters, and I was so full from eating the sweets at the chocolate fountain that I didn't finish my whole meal haha.

-- christmas ball pictures:
+christmas ball pictures:

 Last post I wrote about how I am part of a group within our law society which raises money for people who need legal aid, which is legal representation for those who can't afford it.
 We decided to hold a bake sale so I went to my friend's halls where she has a kitchen (I don't lol) and we baked lots of food together as a group.
 We made brownies, rocky road, coconut and lemon cakes, red velvet cupcakes, salted caramel cupcakes, macarons (that we didn't end up serving in the end because they broke) and funfetti cake.
 It was a fun experience because I got to know people a bit better and made some friends there through baking together and selling cake to members of staff in the law building and other students was really funny.
 In total we raised over £200!

-- bake sale picture:
+bake sale picture:

 Nothing too interesting happened in the last few weeks of term until my friend from school came to visit.
-We both love musicals so for her birthday in September I bought us both tickets to see Les Miserables after the end of term for both of us (which essentially meant that she was forced to buy train tickets to come and visit me ) She stayed for three nights in total, and on the first day her train arrived at midnight (her uni is about 4 hours away from me by train) and we stayed up until 5am talking and doing 'karaoke' on youtube xD We probably would have woken some of the people who live in rooms next to me, but by then most people had gone home.
+We both love musicals so for her birthday in September I bought us both tickets to see Les Miserables after the end of term for both of us (which essentially meant that she was forced to buy train tickets to come and visit me Laughing) She stayed for three nights in total, and on the first day her train arrived at midnight (her uni is about 4 hours away from me by train) and we stayed up until 5am talking and doing 'karaoke' on youtube xD We probably would have woken some of the people who live in rooms next to me, but by then most people had gone home.
 The next day we went for dessert and we went to see the musical, and it was performed live in a theatre which was a whole different experience to watching the film of it - it was awesome, and although the tickets weren't cheap for two people I would go and see it again tomorrow.
 During her stay we also went to Winter Wonderland again, walked to Covent Garden to eat grilled cheese and did actual karaoke (apologies to whoever saw that on my snapchat) xDD We were both exhausted on the train back - we took it together because we live in the same city - and quite glad to be home after a long five weeks.

-- pictures of when my friend came:
+pictures of when my friend came:

 As for Christmas celebrations in particular, I mainly spent time at home with family which means I don't have pictures. xD It gave a real meaning to the 'I'll be home for Christmas' song/message though because as a kid I used to take things for granted a be like, 'yeah, obviously I'll be at home, I don't have a choice' but living way from home for 5-6 weeks at a time makes me appreciate my family and the things they do for me a whole lot more.